Freising: History

-Even though archaeological finds show that the area was settled in the Bronze Age, no proof has been found yet to suggest a continuous settlement until the 8th century AD.
+Even though archaeological finds show that the area was settled in the late Stone Age and Bronze Age, no proof has been found yet to suggest a continuous settlement until the 8th century AD.

+Around 700 AD the Frankish Agilolfing dukes built a simple palace on the highest hill in Freising as part of its Duchy of Bavaria.

-In 724 AD, the Frankish Saint Corbinian was sent to Bavaria by the Catholic Church to spread Christianity.
-On a mountain near Freising, where there was already a sanctuary, Corbinian erected a Benedictine monastery and a school.
+In 724 AD, the Frankish Saint Corbinian was sent to the Duchy of Bavaria by the Catholic Church to spread Christianity.
+On the highest hill in Freising, where there was already a simple sanctuary, Corbinian erected a Benedictine monastery and a school, to help preach the Gospel to the local people.

 According to his Vita by Bishop Arbeo, Corbinian was on his way to Rome when his packhorse was attacked and killed by a wild bear.
 By divine power, Corbinian ordered the bear to carry his luggage over the Alps.
 When he finally arrived in Rome he let the bear free.
 The saddled bear is still the symbol of the city, displayed in the coat of arms, as well as statues and paintings.
 After Corbinian's death, Saint Boniface established Freising as a Catholic diocese.
 Between 764–783, Bishop Arbeo founded a library and a scriptorium (writing room) at the abbey.
 The settlement started to become a religious centre.

 The earliest recorded tornado in Europe struck Freising in 788.

 The mortal remains of Pope Alexander I are said to have been transferred to Freising in 834.
 In 996, Freising received city rights from Emperor Otto III.

 As early as the 10th century, in order to collect additional revenue, monks were sent from Freising down the Isar River to build a toll bridge on the Salt Road between Salzburg and Augsburg.
 This village would be later known as München (or Munich, which means 'of the monks').
 By 1158, Duke Henry the Lion destroyed the bridge and customs building and built new ones closer to his home further downriver, (near the center of modern downtown Munich), so that he could collect the revenue instead.